Indigenous Dose Administration Aids

 In some instances, yes.
 Please refer to the Program Rules available from the Downloads section of this page, or contact the Support Centre for additional information.

-The Department of Health has allocated each Pharmacy an individual weekly cap.
-From 4 January 2021, pharmacies new to the Program have a base cap of 60 DAA Services per week.
+The Department of Health and Aged Care has allocated each pharmacy an individual weekly cap.
+Pharmacies new to the Program have a base cap of 60 DAA Services per week.
 Any future review of DAA caps will be considered by the Department if deemed appropriate.
 DAA services that exceed the weekly allocated cap will not be remunerated under the program.
 However, Service Providers may charge the consumer for these services at their own discretion, except if the DAA service is being provided through a Remote Area Aboriginal Health Service.
 For further information, please refer to the DAA Program Rules.

-The Department of Health will consider any future review of DAA caps as deemed appropriate.
+The Department of Health and Aged Care will consider any future review of DAA caps as deemed appropriate.

 The PPA are not involved in making decisions regarding individual pharmacies’ base caps and do not have the ability to review caps.